aleingrosso/aleingrosso.github.io/_pages/about.md

   - /about.html
 ---

-I'm Assistant professor in the [Neurophysics](https://www.ru.nl/en/education/masters/neurophysics) section at the [Donders Centre for Neuroscience](https://www.ru.nl/en/donders-centre-for-neuroscience), [Radboud University](https://www.ru.nl/en).
+I'm Assistant Professor in the [Neurophysics](https://www.ru.nl/en/education/masters/neurophysics) section at the [Donders Centre for Neuroscience](https://www.ru.nl/en/donders-centre-for-neuroscience), [Radboud University](https://www.ru.nl/en).

 I'm interested in understanding learning in artificial and biological systems.
 To this aim, I adopt a research approach at the intersection of **Statistical Physics**, **Machine Learning** and **Theoretical Neuroscience**.